mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 That’s why we have to practice.
 We have to [do] fundamental practice: as a writer, as a painter, as a poet.
 If you really want to support your life, as a poet, or painter, or musician, you have to practice.
 Not for a certain period of time – for *long*.
 From the beginning to end, you have to do it.

 And then, at that time, you can say, “I am a guitar player, I am a musician.”
-Even though you don’t think so, people call you.
+Even if you don’t think so, people call you.
 You are a guitar player.
 And then, people don’t tell you, but very naturally, people hire you.
 And people ask you to play guitar in public, very naturally, before they put a certain name on you.
 So, that’s pretty good.

 Sometimes you don’t know when you became a writer, or when you are a great musician – you don’t know.
 But it’s not necessary.
 People ask you to play the guitar, to write something.
 That is a great chance for you to practice, to continue to do it.